Wilderness-Committee/wc-utm-calc/README.md

 ## Use UTM Link Generator

-You can use the UTM Link Generator by visiting [this link](https://wilderness-committee.github.io/wc-utm-calc/).
+You can use the UTM Link Generator without installing by visiting [this link](https://wilderness-committee.github.io/wc-utm-calc/).

 ## Features